 Roller and ice skating are much loved Girl Scout activities.
-They are also a very common activity for injuries and insurance claims, so always plan ahead and stress safety.
+They are also a very common activity for injuries and insurance claims, so always plan ahead and stress the importance of safety.
 Indoor skating, whether ice skating or roller skating, will most likely not require a helmet.
-If the facility offers safety gear, including helmets or wrist guards, always opt to take the safety gear for girls.
-Always check with your council for prior approval for outdoor ice skating and roller skating, especially when planning to ice skate on frozen lakes.
+If the facility offers safety gear, including helmets or wrist guards, always opt to take the safety gear.
+Always check with your council for prior approval when planning to ice skate on frozen lakes.

 Know where to skate.
 Connect with your Girl Scout council for site suggestions.
-Girls skate at night only in well-lit areas.
+Skate at night only in well-lit areas.
 For skating on frozen lakes, always select a site designated for skating and confirm temperature and ice conditions are safe for skating.
-Prior approval from your council is required for skating on frozen lakes.
+Prior approval from your council may be required for skating on frozen lakes.

-- Recreational Ice Skating - Roller Skating Association International: Roller Skating Association
+- Recreational Ice Skating

+- Roller Skating Association International

+- Minnesota Department of Natural Resources' Ice Thickness Guide

+Include Girl Scout Members with Disabilities.
 Talk to Girl Scout members with disabilities and their caregivers.
 Ask about needs and accommodations.
 Always be sure to contact the location and/or the instructor in advance to ensure they are able to accommodate those with disabilities.
-For more information, visit National Center on Health, Physical Activities and Disabilities and Move United.
+For more information, visit Inclusive Skating.

 Equity.
-In addition to physical and social-emotional disabilities, consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
+Consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
 Work with members and families to understand how an activity is perceived.
 Ensure that all Girl Scout members and their families feel comfortable and have access to whatever is needed to fully participate, such as proper equipment, prior experiences, and the skills needed to enjoy the activity.
+See the Equity section of the Introduction to Safety Activity Checkpoints for general advice about expense,